 • 10% of all cases of macular degeneration

-• Fluid accumulation under the macula (“macular edema”)
+• fluid accumulation under the macula (“macula edema”)

 • Loss of central visual acuity and distortion of lines & edges